owlet42/kubeflow-docs/docs/install/tkgs.rst

 Values schema
 -------------

-To inspect values schema (configurations) of the Kubeflow package, run following command:
+To inspect values schema (configurations) of the vSphere Enterprise Kubeflow package, run the following command:

 .. code-block:: shell